COMMON Questions

 • If my loved one does not have hospice or assisted living, what happens when they die?

 In the event that someone passes away at home, much like if it were to happen elsewhere (outside of a hospital or assisted living) the authorities and first responders will need to be contacted.
-In the event this happens, they may need to be brought into the care of the medical examiner's office.
-In addition to contacting authorities to report a death, you may wish to work with a Death Doula to assist with home arrangements or ceremonies prior to removal by the county or a local funeral home.
+If the death occurs in or around King County, the non-emergency reporting number is 206-296-3311.
+In the event of a death at home or an unexpected place, they may need to be brought into the care of the medical examiner's office.

 It is at this point you may alert the funeral home of your choice and they will contact the medical examiner to coordinate a transfer of care.
 You may also need to confirm the funeral home of choice with the medical examiner’s office.